Liberation of adult stem cells

 DENIA: C/.
 Marqués de Campo, 60 - 2°, Pta.
 15

 For further information please contact

-Bernhard Beisert, german Acupuncturist and Naturopathic Practitioner (D) since 1985
+Bernhard Beisert, a licensed Acupuncturist (D) and Naturopathic Therapist (D) since 1985.